New Student Trips

 The trip fee covers transportation, food, leaders, and all equipment.

 *This price reflects the full cost of the trip.
-If you submitted a FAFSA, you may be eligible for discounts on the price listed.
+If you submitted a FAFSA, you may be eligible for a need-based financial scholarship to defray the trip price listed.
 Simply check the box regarding financial aid on the New Student Trip Reservation Form.
 Your financial award will be included in the email with your trip placement.
+You have no obligation to pay for the trip until you receive an email from College Outdoors informing you of the amount of your financial aid award.
+You can accept the award or decline the trip with no financial obligation at that time.

-Plan to add $5/day for vegan, gluten-free, or other specialized diet requests (a vegetarian option is included at no extra charge), medical dietary restrictions exempt.
+Plan to add $5/day for vegan, gluten-free, or other specialized diet requests (a vegetarian option is included at no extra charge).
+Medical dietary restrictions are exempt from the additional $5/day fee.

+Registration for New Student Trips opens online at this website at 9:00am (PST) on Monday, May 4th.
 Registration is rolling - be sure to get yours in as soon as possible!
 Last year many trips were fully booked soon after the registration opened.
+Based on several factors and considering that trips fill up quickly, we cannot guarantee your first choice placement in any of our trips; however, do not worry as all trips are amazing opportunities.

 Two weeks after receiving your application